What is Cities of Service?

 Like the founding mayors, each coalition member has made a commitment to work with other mayors around the country and advance service strategies in their own city by crafting a high-impact service plan.

-The City of Kettering’s Cities of Service (COS) Initiative is a joint effort of all city departments coordinated by the Volunteer Office and our Planning & Development department.
+The City of Kettering's Cities of Service (COS) Initiative is a joint effort of all city departments coordinated by the Volunteer Office and the Planning & Development department.
 Each year the City chooses a neighborhood in Kettering to be part of the Cities of Service Initiative.

 In June, the City celebrates the neighborhood by hosting a block party in a central location in the neighborhood.
-The block part features free hot dogs and chips as well as children’s activities including a bouncy house; booths providing information on senior services, public safety, landscaping, home repair and energy conservation, to name a few.
+The block party features free hot dogs and chips as well as children's activities including a bouncy house; booths providing information on senior services, public safety, landscaping, home repair and energy conservation, to name a few.

 In the fall, our COS team will work with neighbors to arrange a neighborhood garage sale, a bulk trash pickup and a neighborhood cleanup to be held on National Make A Difference Day.

 By organizing and encouraging neighborhood groups, we hope to create a community spirit that will lead to an engaged community where neighbors help neighbors.